-International Programs
+Office of International Programs

-Alabama Agricultural and Mechanical University welcomes international students and the diverse backgrounds they bring to our campus, and encourages all students to study abroad.
+Ashley Simmons, Director 209 Ralph Lee Student Center Voice: (256) 372-5418, Fax: (256) 372-5952, ashley.simmons@aamu.edu Alabama Agricultural and Mechanical University welcomes international students and the diverse backgrounds they bring to our campus, and encourages all students to study abroad.
 The International Student Center works with students, faculty and staff across campus to promote international and cross-cultural learning.
 The Office also assists international students by providing information and counseling to non-immigrant student visa regulations and processes, housing, financial and work issues, and adjustment to life in the U.S.